 Tuition is due on or before orientation/registration day in order for the registration process to be complete.
-Tuition is due on or before orientation/registration day.
 A \$50 late registration fee applies if fees are not paid or suitable arrangements made by this time.
 If necessary, arrangements may be made with the Business Manager to pay the tuition and fees in installments over the course of the semester.
-For those students who have not completed the registration process by the end of the add/drop period, all pre-registered courses will be dropped.
+For those students who have not completed the registration process by the close of business on the last day to clear tags, all pre-registered courses will be dropped.